JesseMckinzie/filepattern-1/README.md

  ['/home/ec2-user/Dev/FilePattern/data/example/img_r001_c001_TXREAD.tif'])
 ```

-## ExternalStringPattern and ExternalVectorPattern
+### Out of core: text files and stitching vectors

-`StringPattern` and `VectorPattern` also contain external memory versiosn, which can be called the with the same method as `ExternalFilePattern`, with the exception of calling the `StringPattern` or  `VectorPattern` constructors.
+Out of core processing can also be used for stitching vectors and text files.
+To utilize this functionality, call ``filepattern`` the same way as described previously, but add in the ``block_size`` parameter, as described in the (Out of Core)[#out-of-core] section.